LewsTherin2010/ludullus/README.md

 "python chessboard.py black" - This command will start the program with the computer playing black.

 "python chessboard.py fen [FEN]" - This command will start the program in a position dictated by a string in Forsyth-Edwards notation. (https://www.chessclub.com/user/help/PGN-spec, section 16.1)

+"python chessboard.py perft [FEN] [DEPTH] - This command with start the program in a position dictated by a FEN string, and calculate perft to a specific depth"